 “Huntington’s disease (HD) is a fatal genetic disorder that causes the progressive breakdown of nerve cells in the brain.
 It deteriorates a person’s physical and mental abilities usually during their prime working years and has no cure.”

-If diseases were like Star Trek episodes or movies, this one would be the be the Kobayashi Maru test of diseases.
+If diseases were like Star Trek episodes or movies, this one would be the Kobayashi Maru test of diseases.
 It is a no win scenario.
 However, like Captain James Tiberius Kirk there are many families who do not believe in the No Win scenario.

 Meet Team Guzi.